 1. Product description

 A contact centre is a facility that manages customer contact through a range of activities and channels.
+Examples are:

 - Customer service and non-technical complaint handling;

 - Technical support;

 - Dispatching and event registration;

 - Pre-sale activities, such as lead generation and appointments;

 Contact centres operate via various channels, most offering multichannel services through telephone, email, voice portal services, interactive voice response (IVR) self-service, live chat by humans or chatbots, social media and cloud-based self-service channels, SMS, and regular mail.

 Contact centre activities can be divided into inbound and outbound activities.
 Inbound activities include managing all incoming contacts, which make up most of all contacts that go through a contact centre.
 Incoming contacts can enter the contact centre through different channels, such as telephone, email, web chat and regular mail.

 Outbound activities manage all outgoing contacts, such as cold calling, actively contacting people and companies and following up on previous contact requests through various channels, including telephone, email, and regular mail.